jonnonz1/nz-statute-book/acts/public/1991/crown-minerals-act-1991.md

   (a) has contravened any of the following provisions:
     (i) sections 89J and 89K (which require the decommissioning of petroleum infrastructure):
     (ii) sections 89R and 89S (which require the plugging and abandoning of wells):
-    (iii) section 89ZL (which requires the establishment and maintenance of an adequate financial security):
+    (iii) section 89ZL (which requires the establishment and maintenance of an acceptable financial security arrangement):
-    (iv) section 89ZV (which requires the making of post-decommissioning payments or the taking out of a financial security):
+    (iv)
   (b) has attempted to contravene such a provision; or (c) has aided, abetted, counselled, or procured any other person to contravene such a provision; or (d) has induced, or attempted to induce, any other person, whether by threats or promises or otherwise, to contravene such a provision; or
   (e) has been in any way, directly or indirectly, knowingly concerned in, or party to, the contravention by any other person of such a provision; or
   (f) has conspired with any other person to contravene such a provision.
+(1A) A court of competent jurisdiction may, on the application of the chief executive, order an outgoing person to pay to the Crown the pecuniary penalty the court considers appropriate if the court is satisfied that the outgoing person has contravened section 41AB (which contains requirements relating to certain changes of controls).
 (2) In determining an appropriate penalty under this section, the court must have regard to all relevant matters, in particular,—
   (a) the nature and extent of the contravention; and (b) the nature and extent of any loss or damage suffered by any person because of the contravention; and